angulartics/angulartics-google-tag-manager/readme.md

 _gaq.push(['_trackPageview']);
 ```

-If possible, consider switching to Universal Analytics.
+> If possible, consider switching to Universal Analytics.
 If neither appear, or you do not have Google Analytics installed, use the Universal Analytics instructions.

 #### Container Import Installation (recommended)

-1. Determine which version of Google Analytics your site uses, Classic or Universal, and then locate the corresponding .json file in the /dist directory.
+1. Determine which version of Google Analytics your site uses, Classic or Universal, and then locate the corresponding .json file in the /import directory.
 2. In Google Tag Manager, navigate to the **Admin** tab.
 3. Under the **Container** column, select **Import Container**.
 4. Click **Choose Container File** and select the .json file you selected.
 5. Select **Merge** from the radio selector beneath the Choose Container File button.
 6. Select **Rename** from the radio selector that appears beneath the Merge selector.
 7. Click Continue, then Confirm.
-8. Click the 'Variables' tab in the left-side navigation.
+8. Click the **Variables** tab in the left-side navigation.
-9. Scroll to the 'User-Defined Variables' section at the bottom of the page and click the 'Google Analytics Tracking ID - Angulartics' Variable.
+9. Scroll to the **User-Defined Variables** section at the bottom of the page and click the **Google Analytics Tracking ID - Angulartics** Variable.
 10. Edit the Value field by clicking on the Variable and replace it with your companies Google Analytics Tracking ID (a.k.a.
 UA Number).
 Save your changes.
-11. (Classic Only) Edit the 'Google Analytics Cookie Domain - Angulartics' Variable and change it's value to the domain where your app resides, sans any subdomain (e.g. www.angulartics.com becomes angulartics.com).
+11. *(Classic Only)* Edit the **Google Analytics Cookie Domain - Angulartics** Variable and change it's value to the domain where your app resides, sans any subdomain (e.g. www.angulartics.com becomes angulartics.com).

 #### Manual Installation